Table of Contents

 - Why is a Continuum of Care Important?

 Sober living homes can be an effective way to support individuals who are recovering from substance abuse and addiction.
 These residences provide a safe, structured environment that helps individuals develop the skills needed to live a healthy life without drugs or alcohol.
 Residents typically remain in sober living for at least 90 days but can stay up to one year or longer, depending on their recovery needs.

 Sober living homes offer residents the opportunity to stay accountable for their recovery while building new skills for daily living.
-While in sober living, individuals learn how to live independently without needing substances or alcohol as coping mechanisms.
+While in detox, individuals learn how to live independently without substance dependency or alcohol abuse as coping mechanisms.
 This education can be invaluable when transitioning back into society after completing treatment.

 Are there Rules for Halfway Houses?

 Yes, there are rules for halfway houses.
 Halfway houses provide a supportive environment for individuals transitioning from prison to the community and can be an important part of successful reentry into society.
 Depending on the treatment facility, rules may vary but typically include the following: